 Key takeaways

-How to buy Bitcoin in 4 steps
+How to buy in 4 steps

 Compare crypto exchanges

-The first step to buying Bitcoin is to choose a crypto exchange from the dozens of options available in the market.
+The first step to buying is to choose a crypto exchange from the dozens of options available in the market.
 Comparing in the table below helps you find one with the features you want, whether it's low fees, ease of use, or 24-hour customer support.

 Create an account